LiaoSteve/Drone-GCS-and-AI/airsim/ForAirSim_version7/README.txt

-Created by Tzung-Hsien Huang, and adapted by LisoSteve Update : 2020/01/02
+- [x] Created by Tzung-Hsien Huang, and adapted by LisoSteve

-In AirSim simulator, use the fuzzy rule to control the drone.
+- [x] In AirSim simulator, use the fuzzy rule to control the drone.